FNH-TTS: Mixture-of-Experts Duration Modeling for Robust Neural Speech Synthesis: Discussion

-However, Section~\ref{sec:roleMOE} observations raises a more intriguing question: why does using MOE-DP alone benefit prosody modeling but fail to improve the final synthesis quality?
-To investigate the underlying reasons, we visualize the spectrograms of the following systems: VITS + MOE-DP, VITS + MOE-DP + VOCOS, VITS + MOE-DP + CMoBD+SBD, and FNH-TTS (Figure~\ref{fig:spectrograms}).
+The above analysis shows that MoE-DP improves duration modeling.
+A natural question is why MoE-DP alone still fails to improve final synthesis quality.
+To investigate this issue, we visualize spectrograms of four systems: VITS+MoE-DP, VITS+MoE-DP+VOCOS, VITS+MoE-DP+CMoBD+SBD, and FNH-TTS, as shown in Fig.~\ref{fig:spectrograms}.